Georgia: Journalist beaten in anti-LGBTQ attack dies | DW | 11.07.2021

 Neither Pirveli nor authorities disclosed the cause of Lashkarava's death.

-Activists announced a rally in Tbilisi later on Sunday to demand Prime Minister Irakli Garibashvili's resignation and prosecution of those responsible for Lashkarava's death.
+Thousands marched in Tbilisi on Sunday to demand Prime Minister Irakli Garibashvili's resignation and prosecution of those responsible for Lashkarava's death.

 Prominent Georgian TV personalities and journalists have accused Garibashvili's government of orchestrating a violent campaign against journalists.